jejcode/madlibs/README.md

 Delete - users can delete the MadLib creations they don't like

 Bonus:
-Implelemnt Socket IO for both chat and game functionality Responsive styling with Bootstrap
+Implement Socket IO for both chat and game functionality Responsive styling with Bootstrap
 Full deployment